Free Bet Streak on the Betfair Exchange: How to get involved and can you beat the Betfair Tipsters?

 - Opt-in on the Betfair Exchange promo page or bet banners on the Exchange homepage

-- Place a £10 bet on any sport on the Exchange on Saturday Sepember 21st.
+- Place a £10 bet on any sport on the Exchange on Saturday 28 September.
 Your first cash bet will qualify for the offer.

 - When your qualifying bet settles (as a winner or loser), you will be credited with a £10 free bet on the Exchange within 24 hours.